 - More legacy lens friendly: Can take a broad range of non-native lenses via adapters.

-Arguments in favor of the Canon EOS Rebel SL2:
+Advantages of the Canon EOS Rebel SL2:

-- Easier framing: Has an optical viewfinder for image framing.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.